TeaAndCookies/nabp/README.md

 2) unpack the archive somewhere and run `nabp.exe`
 3) NABP will automatically scan your ports for OSR2
 4) in ScriptPlayer click "Devices -> Buttplug / Intiface -> Connect" and you should be ready for action

+Note: Currently you need a beta version of ScriptPlayer from AppVeyor, see https://github.com/FredTungsten/ScriptPlayer/wiki/Downloading-Beta-Builds